 Whatever the (new) developers implement or add, there will always be demand for additional functionality and so, eventually, all apps will probably look alike…

-As always, comment or share your experience with these or any other platform you work with below.
+As always, feel free to comment or share your experience with these or any other platform you work with.